OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/team.md

 OSIUM is member of the Network of Open Science Initiatives <a href="https://osf.io/tbkzh/">NOSI</a> and therewith of the German Reproducibility Network <a href="https://reproducibilitynetwork.de/">GRN</a> and OSIUM is part of the global <a href="https://mattermost.brainhack.org/">Brainhack Community</a>.

 # Current Core Team

+Neuroscientists, biologists, psychologists, physicists, computer scientists, linguists and media scientists have come together to promote Open Science at Marburg University for the benefit of all sciences.
+We are always looking for new Open Science enthusiasts to join the team!

 <a href="https://github.com/JoseAlanis">José Alanis</a>, <a href="https://www.researchgate.net/profile/Monica-Berdugo-Moreno">Monica B. Berdugo</a>, <a href="https://github.com/thecyclingcyclopse">Thomas S. Hartmann</a>, <a href="https://de.linkedin.com/in/julia-katharina-pfarr-2a6437236">Julia Pfarr</a>, <a href="https://orcid.org/0000-0003-4131-7891">Lydia Riedl</a>, <a href="https://de.linkedin.com/in/bj%C3%B6rn-siepe-11a750219">Björn Siepe</a>, <a href="https://de.linkedin.com/in/ina-thome-a31766182">Ina Thome</a>, <a href="https://github.com/vogelbac">Christoph Vogelbacher</a>

 # Founders